RNCP Certification

 In response to the needs of companies identified on the market, the training offered by INSEEC prepares students for the following skill sets:

-- Defining human resources strategy and steering HR development
+- Designing human resources strategy with a sustainable and committed approach

-- Designing a risk prevention policy and managing individual and/or collective crises
+- Managing HR teams and handling individual and/or collective crises

 Click here for a list of all the skills covered by the directory.